Silver-eared mesia: Taxonomy and distribution

 The species is generally resident although it has been reported as a winter migrant to Nameri National Park in Assam, India, which implies that the species may be an altitudinal migrant.
 The species has been introduced to Hong Kong from captive stock derived from caged birds.

 Diet

 The diet of the silver-eared mesia is dominated by insects and their larvae, as well as fruit and to a lesser extent seeds.
-A study of the diet of feral birds in Hong Kong found that 87% of the faecal samples studied had the remains on insects in them, and 97% had the remains of fruit.
+A study of the diet of feral birds in Hong Kong found that 87% of the faecal samples studied had the remains of insects in them, and 97% had the remains of fruit.
 The species will often associate in large groups of up to thirty individuals while foraging, and even forms groups during the breeding season.
 They will also join large flocks of other species in the forest, known as waves, which include other species of babblers.
 They generally feed closer to the ground, but may go as high as 5 metres up into the canopy.